Kelp-framework/Kelp/README.md

 }
 ```

+Note that any middleware defined in your config file will be added first.

 ## Deploying

-Deploying a Kelp application is done the same way one would deploy any Plack
+Deploying a Kelp application is done the same way any other Plack application is
-app.
+deployed:

 ```none
 > plackup -E deployment -s Starman app.psgi